the-unrealist/the-unrealist/_posts/2024-01-18-uht-plugins.md

 C:\UE_5.3\Engine\Build\BatchFiles>RunUBT.bat -Mode=UnrealHeaderTool -Stats -Json "-Target=MyGameEditor Win64 Development -Project=\"C:/Path/To/MyGame.uproject\""
 ```

-## Extending the UHT with plugins
+## Extend the UHT with plugins
 The Unreal Build Tool (UBT) scans for [extension plugins](https://docs.unrealengine.com/5.3/en-US/unreal-header-tool-for-unreal-engine/#extendinguhtwithscriptgenerators) in both engine and your game's source, and automatically activates them.

-At this time, only exporters are supported in plugins.
+At this time, only exporters are supported in UBT plugins.

 I created a UBT plugin called [**Specifier Reference Viewer**](https://github.com/the-unrealist/specifier-reference-viewer) that scans for all specifier keywords used in the source code for the engine, game, and all plugins.
-At the time of writing, it only generates [a JSON file with every specifier in use](https://github.com/the-unrealist/specifier-reference-viewer/blob/main/specifiers.json), but I plan on extending it to integrate with the editor in several ways.
+I recommend looking at my plugin's source code to learn more about creating UBT plugins.

 Let's walk through the steps needed to create an exporter plugin.